tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 ### How to Add Swagger to your API

-I gave this presentation as a TC Dojo webinar (more details are [here](http://idratherbewriting.com/2017/01/17/swagger-presentation-documenting-rest-apis/)). it covers the [OpenAPI specification and Swagger](http://idratherbewriting.com/learnapidoc/restapispecifications.html) section in this course.
+I gave this presentation as a TC Dojo webinar (more details are [here](http://idratherbewriting.com/2017/01/17/swagger-presentation-documenting-rest-apis/)).
+It covers the [OpenAPI specification and Swagger](http://idratherbewriting.com/learnapidoc/restapispecifications.html) section in this course.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/wC5hxY0RItQ" frameborder="0" allowfullscreen></iframe>